-This project sought to increase the AI knowledge and skills of professionals working in Canada, with the hopThis project was guided by two research questions:
+This project was guided by two research questions:

 - 1. How can Canada's workplaces and workforce adapt research advances from Europe to improve quality of work through employee-led workplace innovation? - 2.
 What European policy and program issues and initiatives should be explored further to guide Canadian initiatives to scale-up employee-led workplace innovation for quality of work?